-UCMR: Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #4 (UCMR4) began in the fall of 2017.
-Information about the rule and the contaminants can be found on EPA website (epa.gov; search for UCMR4).
-The results for Cornell UCMR3 and soon for the on-going UCMR4 sampling can be found on the Cornell Energy and Sustainability website.
+UCMR: Required testing by the EPA for the Unregulated Contaminant Monitoring Rule #4 (UCMR4) began in the summer of 2018 and will continue into 2019.
+Information about the rule and the contaminants can be found on the EPA website (epa.gov; search for UCMR4).
+The results for Cornell UCMR3 and for the on-going UCMR4 sampling can be found on the Cornell Energy and Sustainability website.